-- It inspires you to give out the best so you can have your name written among these authors.
+- It inspires you to give out the best to have your name written among these authors.

 - It shapes your mind in the right direction.

-And good to know that the internet and the smartphone producers have made it more than easy to have unlimited books read on the go.
-Now you can have your favorites books read wherever, when and however you want it.
+And good to know that the internet and smartphones have made it easier to read unlimited books on the go.
+Now you can have your favorite books read wherever and wherever you want them.

 Just install the app and bam!
 Hundreds of books are just right there on your palm.

 They strike in a flash of seconds, and when they do, if you don’t quickly tie them down somewhere either on your mobile phone or in a Word doc, or better if you always keep a journal with you, that’s it… It’s gone forever.